KatharinaHoff/GenomeAnnotation_Workshop/README.md

 http://127.0.0.1:8888/?token=4aff4819888e4afd61a63b3015f8a1f816deea84efe2cd3f
 ```

-:bomb: The Docker container that is the foundation of this Singularity image file contains a license key for GeneMark-ETP that has an expiration date.
+:bomb: The Docker container that is the foundation of this Singularity image file contains a license key for GeneMark-ETP that has an (unknown) expiration date (probably expiring less than a year from now).
 By using BRAKER1, BRAKER2, or BRAKER3 with any version of GeneMark-ES/ET/EP/ETP/S-T, you agree to the license terms of GeneMark-ES/ET/EP/ETP/S-T (terms available at http://exon.gatech.edu/GeneMark/license_download.cgi).
 If you want to use BRAKER1, BRAKER2, or BRAKER3 after the expiration date of the license key, we recommend that you use the official BRAKER container available from https://hub.docker.com/r/teambraker/braker3.
 That container will likely be updated with new license keys, in the future.

 ## Course contents

-   * repeat library generation and repeat masking with RepeatModeler2/RepeatMasker
+   * theory: repeat library generation and repeat masking with RepeatModeler2/RepeatMasker
-   * short read RNA-Seq to genome alignment with Hisat2
+   * theory: short read RNA-Seq to genome alignment with Hisat2
-   * sorting an RNA-Seq alignment file with Samtools
+   * theory: sorting an RNA-Seq alignment file with Samtools
-   * application of BRAKER3 (structural genome annotation with RNA-Seq alignments and a large protein data base)
+   * practice: application of BRAKER3 (structural genome annotation with RNA-Seq alignments and a large protein data base)
-   * application of BRAKER1 (structural genome annotation with short read RNA-Seq alignments)
+   * practice: application of BRAKER1 (structural genome annotation with short read RNA-Seq alignments)
-   * application of BRAKER2 (structural genome annotation with protein database)
+   * practice: application of BRAKER2 (structural genome annotation with protein database)
-   * application of GALBA (structural genome annotation with proteins of a closely related species, suitable for e.g. vertebrate genomes)
+   * practice: application of GALBA (structural genome annotation with proteins of a closely related species, suitable for e.g. vertebrate genomes)
-   * merging BRAKER1 and BRAKER2 (or GALBA) gene sets with TSEBRA
+   * practice: merging BRAKER1 and BRAKER2 (or GALBA) gene sets with TSEBRA
-   * BUSCO assessment of predicted gene set
+   * practice: BUSCO assessment of predicted gene set
-   * preparing an assembly hub for the UCSC Genome Browser with MakeHub
+   * practice: preparing an assembly hub for the UCSC Genome Browser with MakeHub
+   * for professionals: annotate an entire genome from scratch and do better than the reference annotation!

 ## Data sets